 In May 2011, ProChon Biotech Ltd. (ProChon), an Israeli corporation, became our wholly owned subsidiary (ProChon Acquisition).
 As part of the transactions surrounding the ProChon Acquisition, we (as the successor in interest to ProChon) and ProChon Holdings BV (ProChon BV), a former stockholder, entered into an agreement with Professor Avner Yayon (Yayon Agreement).
 In September 2014, ProChon BV sold its interests in us to another affiliated stockholder, Wilmslow Estates Limited (Wilmslow).
 Under the Yayon Agreement, Wilmslow (as successor in interest to ProChon BV) was obligated to transfer to Professor Yayon a number of shares equal to 1.5% of our issued and outstanding capital stock from its own holdings immediately prior to the completion of this offering.
 In November 2014, the parties to the Yayon Agreement agreed to postpone the required transfer of such capital stock until the expiration of a contractual lock-up period extending 180 days after the effective date of this offering at which time Professor Yayon will have a 30-day option to request the transfer from Wilmslow.
-Pursuant to the Yayon Agreement, as amended, all obligations of Wilmslow under the Yayon Agreement will be satisfied in full.
+Pursuant to the Yayon Agreement, as amended, we are not obligated to issue any additional shares of our common stock in this offering.
+Upon completion of the transfer contemplated by the Yayon Agreement, as amended, all obligations of Wilmslow under the Yayon Agreement will be satisfied in full.